Your state's legal liability car insurance minimums aren't likely to offer you, your loved ones, or the other drivers on the road much protection.

 |District of Columbia||25/50/10|

-Note: the first number in the table above refers to the bodily injury liability (BIL) limits for one person injured in an accident (meaning the minimum amount of this type of coverage that's required in Alabama, for example, is $25,000), while the second number refers to BIL limits for all people injured in an accident (again, in thousands of dollars), and the third number refers to property damage liability (PDL) coverage minimums in thousands of dollars.
+Note: the first number in the table above refers to the bodily injury liability (BIL) limits for one person injured in an accident.
+This means the minimum amount of this type of coverage that's required in Alabama, for example, is $25,000.
+The second number refers to BIL limits for all people injured in an accident.
+The third number refers to property damage liability (PDL) coverage minimums in thousands of dollars.

 A: The legally required minimum insurance coverage for a financed vehicle is the same as any other vehicle in a given state.
-However, the company financing the vehicle will require the buyer of the vehicle to obtain comprehensive and collision coverage in addition to whatever coverage is required by law.
+However, the company financing the vehicle will require you to obtain comprehensive and collision coverage in addition to whatever coverage is required by law.
 Collision coverage is fairly self-explanatory.
-Comprehensive coverage protects a vehicle from a variety of hazards, such as: theft, vandalism, hitting an animal, fire, flood, damage from severe weather or natural disasters, damage from falling objects, and glass damage.
+Comprehensive coverage protects a vehicle from a variety of hazards, such as:

 A: Raising the minimum coverage requirements would mean forcing many drivers to pay more for their car insurance.
 This would be very politically unpopular.